mrsharpoblunto/foswig.js/README.md

 - *maxLength* (optional, default: 0): Maximum length of the word, 0 indicates no max length)
 - *allowDuplicates* (optional, default: true): Can the output be an exact match of a dictionary input word or not
 - *maxAttempts* (optional, default: 25): The maximum number of attempts to generate a word matching the constraints above before throwing an error, use 0 to allow infinite attempts, but this may result in hangs if the constraints cannot be satisfied.
+- *random* (optional, default: Math.random): A function that returns a random floating point number between 0-1.

 ## License